William Bentvena

-William "Billy Batts" Bentvena (February 22, 1933 – June 11, 1970), also known as William Devino, was an American mobster with the Gambino crime family who was a longtime friend of John Gotti in the 1960s.
+William Joseph Bentvena (February 22, 1933 – June 11, 1970), also known as “Billy Batts”, was an American mobster with the Gambino crime family who was a longtime friend of John Gotti in the 1960s.
 After spending six years in prison for narcotics trafficking, Bentvena was murdered by Lucchese crime family associate Tommy DeSimone, with the help of fellow Lucchese associates James Burke and Henry Hill.

 Life

-Born in Manhattan as the second child out of four to a first generation Sicilian Italian-American father and an Irish immigrant mother on February 22, 1933, little is known about Bentvena's early life other than that he grew up in the same area in Brooklyn as DeSimone and Hill.
+Bentvena was born in Manhattan as the second of four children of a first generation Sicilian Italian-American father and an Irish immigrant mother.
+Little is known about his early life other than that he grew up in the same area in Brooklyn as DeSimone and Hill.
 By 1940, Bentvena and his family had moved to the Arverne, Queens.

-In September 1958, Bentvena married Queens-born Patricia McGovern in Union City, New Jersey.
-In 1959, Bentvena became an associate with the Gambino crime family and in 1961 became a full member.
-Bentvena was a protégé street soldier for Carmine Fatico.
+In September 1958, Bentvena married Queens-born Patricia McGovern in Union City, New Jersey, and would have four children together.

 In May 1958, Bentvena became a member of what would become known as the Ormento Group, a heroin smuggling ring (named after John Ormento, a capo in the Lucchese crime family, the "CEO" of the group); "Managing Directors" were Carmine Galante and Anthony Mirra.
 On February 14, 1959, Bentvena went to Bridgeport, Connecticut, to complete a drug deal for Joseph "Joe The Crow" DelVecchio and Oreste "Ernie Boy" Abbamonte.
 When he arrived in Bridgeport, undercover police arrested Bentvena and charged him with possession and exchange of narcotics.
 Bentvena was later convicted of heroin smuggling in June 1962 alongside co-defendant Galante and sentenced to 15 years in the Federal Correctional Institution in Danbury, Connecticut.

 Murder

 After his release in 1970, according to the mafia memoir Wiseguy, Henry Hill describes the "welcome home" party for Bentvena at Robert's Lounge, a nightclub owned by James Burke.
 Bentvena jokingly asked Tommy DeSimone "if he still shined shoes", which DeSimone perceived as an insult, leaning over to Hill and Burke to say, "I'm gonna kill that fuck."
 Two weeks later, on June 11, 1970, Bentvena was at The Suite, Hill's nightclub in Jamaica, Queens.
 With the club nearly empty, DeSimone pistol-whipped Bentvena, yelling, "Shine these fucking shoes!" before beating him bloody.
 After Bentvena was severely beaten and presumed dead, DeSimone, Burke, and Hill placed him in the trunk of Hill's car, stopping at DeSimone's mother's house for a knife, lime, and a shovel.
 Hearing sounds from the trunk, they realized that Bentvena was still alive, so DeSimone and Burke beat him to death with the shovel and a tire iron.
 Burke had a friend who owned a dog kennel in Upstate New York, and Bentvena was buried there.
-At the time of his murder in 1970, Bentvena was 37 years old and was a respected and feared soldier in the Gambino crime family.
+At the time of his murder in 1970, Bentvena was 37 years old and a respected and feared soldier in the Gambino crime family.